 Q: If I have a question about the acceptability of a document, whom should I contact?

 A: Questions regarding the acceptability of any document should be directed to the Assistant Director-Education by email at LegionEd@Legion.org.
 When making contact for this reason, a scan of the documentation in question should be included as an attachment.

 Q: Once an application is submitted, can it be amended in any way?

 A: If applicants wish to amend their application prior to the start of their ALA Girls State program, they may use the contact information located in the application system to request their application be unlocked by a member of the national headquarters staff.
-Under NO circumstances will an application be accepted or opened for amendment following the start of the Girls State program which is June 19, 2016 for Virginia.
+Under NO circumstances will an application be accepted or opened for amendment following the start of the Girls State program in June.

 Q: What happens to applications which were began but not submitted at the start of a program?